polterguy/lizzie/docs/introduction.md

 Hence, when you refer to the actual symbol, instead of its value, we prefix the symbol with an `@`.
 If you remove the '@' above, your code will throw an exception, because it will try to evaluate the symbol `foo`, which at that point is not declared, and your code will throw an exception.
+The `@` symbol hence logically implies _"don't evaluate what follows"_.

-If you know Lisp from before, realize that the `@` character in Lizzie equals the `'` character in Lisp, or the `(quote foo)` in Lisp.
+If you know Lisp from before, realize that the `@` character in Lizzie equals the `'` character in Lisp, or the `(quote foo)`.
 Internally it simply returns the string _"foo"_ instead of trying to evaluate _"foo"_ as a function to retrieve its value.
 This is a necessary level of indirection since there are no _"operators"_ or _"keywords"_ in Lizzie, and everything is a _"Symbolic Delegate"_.